AneeshBonthala/rss_calendar/README.md

 ### To-Do

 * Concurrent events can be handled better; develop a visually aesthetic system to layer events which occur at the same time.
+* All-day events could be more noticeable.
+* Perhaps default sidebar to a full week overview.